pcdshub/pmpsdb_client/README.md

 This application will not work unless you have access to the LCLS controls networks.
 It is designed to run on an endstation's operator consoles.

+The most common usage will be to open the gui from an operator console as simply `pmpsdb gui`.

 ## Installation
 This package can be installed using recent versions of `pip` that support